ractivejs/component-spec/README.md

 ## Creating loaders

-If your needs aren't met by the existing loaders, you can create your own.
-[Consult the page for implementers](TODO) for more information.
+If your needs aren't met by the existing loaders, you can create your own. **[Consult the page for implementers](https://github.com/ractivejs/component-spec/blob/master/implementers.md) for more information**.
 If you create a new component loader, let us know via an issue/pull request on this repo, or tell the [mailing list](groups.google.com/forum/#!forum/ractive-js) and [@RactiveJS](http://twitter.com/RactiveJS) on Twitter.
 Thanks!